telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-fluent-theme.md

 The **Fluent Theme** exposes an easy way to modify the corner radius of many elements in your application.
 You can directly use the corner radius property of the palette.
 By default the **CornerRadius** value is **0**.

-**Example 6** shows how to change the default corner radius from 0 to 10.
-Note that you don't have to explicitly change all 5 corner radius properties as they will inherit the value from the **CornerRadius** main property.
+**Example 4** shows how to change the default corner radius from 0 to 10.
+Note that you don't have to explicitly change all 5 corner radius properties as they will inherit the value from the main **CornerRadius** property.

 #### __[C#] Example 4: Changing the default corner radius__
 {{region styling-appearance-fluent-theme-6}}